Introduction

 new

-command with ldt
+command with fdev

-tool, regular contracts, and web
+regular contracts, and web application container

 - Regular contracts: